 The Department of Veteran Affairs may be on the brink of authorizing veterans to medicate with marijuana, to treat conditions like post-traumatic stress disorder (PTSD).
 The U.S Senate Appropriations Committee recently brought in an amendment for military veterans, which would permit the Department of Veteran Affairs to grant medical cannabis recommendations.

 When the vote went to the House last year, it won by a sizeable 233 to 189 margin.
 However, the provisions for this medical cannabis exception were later removed from the bill by a conference committee.
+Now veterans consider using CBD for cats, dogs and other pets for several uses.

 Marijuana Majority founder and chairman Tom Angell is in a positive mood about the new developments.
 He called the increasing desire for cannabis reform in Congress “encouraging,” particularly given the strong opposition the movement has received from Attorney General Jeff Sessions.
 This bill for veterans is likely to be the first of many cannabis votes in Washington shortly, and the fact that this is a rare bipartisan issue is good news for cannabis activists.